 The base metals list in the WeldTrace Library has over 5000 standard materials from ASME, AWS, ASTM, ISO and other standards.
-You can use them in projects or when writing welding procedures.
+You can use them in projects or when writing welding procedures or when documenting welder qualifications.
 If you do not find the base metal in our library, you can add it and it will be available only for the users in your account (company).

 Base metals list